yyalvaradoa-debug/Global-Electronics-Retailer/README.md

 ## Process

 1. Downloaded the Global Electronics Retailer dataset from [Maven Analytics](https://mavenanalytics.io/data-playground/global-electronics-retailer)
-2. Created an Azure SQL Database using the Azure for Students free tier
+2. Created all database tables in Azure SQL for students using the Query Editor (Limited)
-3. Created all database tables in Azure SQL using the Query Editor
+3. Imported the .bacpac database file into a local SQL Server instance using Docker Desktop with the official mcr.microsoft.com/mssql/server:2022-latest image
-4. Loaded CSV data into Azure SQL using a custom Python script (`load_data.py`) with the `pyodbc` library and ODBC Driver 17 for SQL Server
+4. Restored the database inside the Docker container using SqlPackage (/Action:Import)
-5. Exported the completed database as a `.bacpac` file for backup and sharing
+5. Connected the local SQL Server to VS Code using the mssql extension
-6. Connected Azure SQL Database to VS Code using the mssql and DBCode extensions
+6. Exported the database schema as a schema.sql file using sqlcmd inside the Docker container
-7. Wrote 12 T-SQL queries across three analysis goals, including joins, CTEs, window functions, subqueries, and a stored procedure with IF/ELSE logic
+7. Wrote T-SQL queries across three analysis goals, including joins, CTEs, window functions, subqueries, and a stored procedure with IF/ELSE logic
-8. Built visualizations using DBCode's charting feature
+8. Built visualizations using VS Code's charting features
-9. Collaborated via GitHub with a shared repository
+9. Collaborated via GitHub with a shared repository organized into folders: Database File, SQL, Visualizations, and Presentation
 ---

 ## Repository Structure